Cyclone Taylor: Marriage and family

 In February 1908 Taylor met Thirza Cook.
-A hockey fan, she worked as a secretary in the Immigration Department, and met Taylor there after watching him play the previous night.
-After their first date Taylor met Cook's widowed mother, who was from a well-off family and related by marriage to John Rudolphus Booth, an Ottawa lumber tycoon.
+A hockey fan, she worked as a secretary in the Immigration Department and met Taylor there after watching him play the previous night.
+After their first date, Taylor met Cook's widowed mother, who was from a well-off family and related by marriage to John Rudolphus Booth, an Ottawa lumber tycoon.
 Cook's mother was not impressed with Taylor, as his background was of a lower social standing than her own, and did not like the idea of her daughter being with a hockey player.
 This feeling was shared by Cook's six siblings.
 Despite this animosity, Taylor resolved to win the family over and decided he would save $10,000 to prove his worth.
 Earning a combined $2,800 from his two jobs at the time, Taylor needed six years to reach his goal.
 While playing in Renfrew, Taylor took a train to Ottawa several times per week to visit Cook.
 When he moved to Vancouver in 1912 he promised he would return for the spring and summer of 1913, initially planning for a wedding that autumn.
-Taylor and Cook were married on March 19, 1914 at her Ottawa home, with Frank Patrick serving as the best man.
+Taylor and Cook were married on March 19, 1914, at her Ottawa home, with Frank Patrick serving as the best man.
 They went to New York on their honeymoon, where Taylor joined the Millionaires in an exhibition series.
 The couple moved to Vancouver after the series ended, spending the rest of their lives there.
 Thirza died in March 1963, from heart troubles.

-Taylor had five children: three sons and two daughters.
+Taylor had three sons and two daughters.
 John, the second oldest child, also played hockey and won two Canadian university championships while attending the University of Toronto.
-Offered a contract by the Toronto Maple Leafs of the NHL, he turned it down on advice of his father and instead earned a law degree.
+Offered a contract by the Toronto Maple Leafs of the NHL, he turned it down on the advice of his father and instead earned a law degree.
 John worked in immigration law before entering politics and was elected to the House of Commons in 1957, representing Vancouver—Burrard until his defeat in the 1962 election.
-Taylor's oldest son, Fred Jr., opened a chain of sporting-goods stores and named them Cyclone Taylor Sports after his father.
+In 1957 Taylor's oldest son, Fred Jr., opened a chain of sporting-goods stores and named them Cyclone Taylor Sports after his father.
 A grandson, Mark Taylor, played in the NHL from 1981 to 1986 with the Philadelphia Flyers, Pittsburgh Penguins and Washington Capitals.
-Joan, Taylor's youngest child, predeceased him, dying in 1976 from heart problems brought on from her figure skating career.
-After breaking his hip in 1978, Taylor's health deteriorated and he died in his sleep in Vancouver on June 9, 1979.
+Joan, Taylor's youngest child, predeceased him, dying in 1976 from heart problems brought on by her figure skating career.
+After breaking his hip in 1978, Taylor's health deteriorated, and he died in his sleep in Vancouver on June 9, 1979.